What Does it Take to Be an Automotive Glass Installer or Repairer?

 - Window Installer

-Is There Job Demand for Automotive Glass Installers and Repairers?
+Is There Going to be Demand for Automotive Glass Installers and Repairers?

-In the United States, there were 19,600 jobs for Automotive Glass Installer or Repairer in 2016.
+In 2016, there was an estimated number of 19,600 jobs in the United States for Automotive Glass Installer or Repairer.
 New jobs are being produced at a rate of 6.6% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Automotive Glass Installer or Repairer by 2026.
-The BLS estimates 2,100 yearly job openings in this field.
+There will be an estimated 2,100 positions for Automotive Glass Worker per year.

 The states with the most job growth for Automotive Glass Worker are Utah, Washington, and Georgia.
 Watch out if you plan on working in Wisconsin, Vermont, or Oklahoma.
 These states have the worst job growth for this type of profession.